Physicists at Mainz University generate ultracold neutrons at the TRIGA reactor

 From 2009, a second tubing system for UCN experiments will be available, which will create even more opportunities for new research and provide for considerably more flexibility.
 This will be to the benefit of a collaborative venture between the physicists in Mainz and the researchers at the Paul Scherrer Institute of Villigen in Switzerland.
 The researchers there are embarking upon a highly sensitive experiment to determine whether the neutron has an inner nuclear charge distribution: This might explain why we only find matter, rather than anti-matter, in our current universe - although anti-matter was still present immediately after the big bang.

 The high density of UCN that can already be generated at the Mainz research reactor will be further augmented by means of various technical innovations over the next few years.
-"This combination - a rapid pulse reactor and the generation of UCN in a fixed deuterium crystal at temperatures of minus 270 degrees Celsius, together with the option of filling the UCN storage flask in increments of a minute - represents an accomplishment that is unique worldwide, and has made possible the generation of densities of UCN higher that currently achieved elsewhere using this configuration," states Plonka-Spehr.
+"This combination of a rapid pulse reactor and the generation of UCN in a fixed deuterium crystal at temperatures of minus 270 degrees Celsius, together with the option of filling the UCN storage flask in increments of a minute, represents an accomplishment that is unique worldwide, and has made possible the generation of densities of UCN higher that currently achieved elsewhere using this configuration," states Plonka-Spehr.